Miihir79/Podcast/README.md

 Yet to integrate media playback

+## How to contribute?
+All contributions are welcomed, Properly describe changes made and attach supporting ScreenShots in the PR.
+For major changes first open an issue.

 ## Author
 Initial work: <a href="https://github.com/Miihir79">***Mihir Shah***</a> <br>
 Inspiration for the project is taken from <a href="https://github.com/h4xor7/Suno">here</a> and the due credit for all the approaches goes to <a href="https://github.com/h4xor7">h4xor7</a>.